Grand Duchess Olga Nikolaevna of Russia: Relationship with Grigori Rasputin

-It was whispered in society that Rasputin had seduced not only the Tsarina but also the four Grand Duchesses.
-Rasputin had released ardent, though by all accounts completely innocent in nature, letters written by the Tsarina and the four grand duchesses to him.
-They circulated throughout society, fueling rumors.
+Rumors spread that Rasputin had seduced not only Alexandra, but her daughters.
+These rumors were fueled by letters written by the Empress and her daughters to Rasputin.
 Pornographic cartoons circulated depicting Rasputin having relations with the empress, with her four daughters and Anna Vyrubova nude in the background.
-Nicholas ordered Rasputin to leave St. Petersburg for a time, much to Alexandra's displeasure, and Rasputin went on a pilgrimage to Palestine.
-Despite the rumors, the imperial family's association with Rasputin continued until Rasputin was murdered on 17 December 1916.
+As a result, Nicholas ordered Rasputin to leave St. Petersburg, much to Alexandra's displeasure, and Rasputin went on a pilgrimage to Palestine.

+The imperial family's association with Rasputin continued until Rasputin's murder.
 "Our Friend is so contented with our girlies, says they have gone through heavy 'courses' for their age and their souls have much developed", Alexandra wrote to Nicholas on 6 December 1916, a few weeks before Rasputin was killed.
 However, as she grew older, Olga was less inclined to see Rasputin as her friend and was more aware of how his friendship with her parents affected the stability of her country.

-Olga wrote in her diary the day after the murder that she suspected Grand Duke Dmitri Pavlovich of Russia, her first cousin once removed and the man she had at one time been expected to marry, was the murderer of "Father Grigory."
-Dmitri and Felix Yussupov, the husband of her first cousin Princess Irina of Russia, were among the murderers.
+Rasputin's death shocked the family.
 In his memoirs, A. A. Mordvinov reported that the four grand duchesses appeared "cold and visibly terribly upset" by Rasputin's death and sat "huddled up closely together" on a sofa in one of their bedrooms on the night they received the news.
 Mordvinov reported that the young women were in a gloomy mood and seemed to sense the political upheaval that was about to be unleashed.
+Olga wrote in her diary the day after Rasputin's murder that she suspected Grand Duke Dmitri Pavlovich of Russia, was the murderer of "Father Grigory."
+Dmitri and Felix Yusupov, the husband of her first cousin Princess Irina of Russia, were among the murderers.

 Rasputin was buried with an icon signed on the reverse side by Olga, her sisters and mother.
-However, Olga was the only member of the family who did not attend Rasputin's funeral, according to the diary of her first cousin once removed Grand Duke Andrei Vladimirovich of Russia.
-Olga's own diary however shows that she did attend his funeral.
-She wrote on 21 December (Old Style) 1916 "At 9 o' clock, we 4, Papa and Mama went to the place where Ania's construction is for the service of Litia and burial of Father Grigory."
-According to the memoirs of Valentina Ivanovna Chebotareva, a woman who nursed with Olga during World War I, Olga said in February 1917, about a month after the murder, that while it might have been necessary for Rasputin to be killed, it should never have been done "so terribly."
+Olga wrote on 21 December (Old Style) 1916 "At 9 o' clock, we 4, Papa and Mama went to the place where Ania's construction is for the service of Litia and burial of Father Grigory."
+According to the memoirs of Valentina Ivanovna Chebotareva, Olga said in February 1917 that while it might have been necessary for Rasputin to be killed, it should never have been done "so terribly."
 She was ashamed that the murderers were her relatives.
 After Olga and her sisters had been killed, the Bolsheviks found that each was wearing an amulet bearing Rasputin's image and a prayer around their necks.